NUKnightLab/KnightLab_GPS/README.md

 This library has been extracted from the Knight Lab Sensor Grid project.
-Design is pretty specific to the needs of that project, but has no sensor_grid dependencies.
+Design is pretty specific to the needs of that project, but has no Sensor Grid dependencies.
 If you find it useful, let us know.